Qualis/www-qual-is/_posts/epic-story-and-bug-templates.md

   picture: "/assets/blog/authors/svo.png"
 ---

-A well-structured Epic, Task, and Bug template improves clarity, ensures alignment across teams, and reduces friction in execution.
+A well-structured Epic, Story, and Bug template improves clarity, ensures alignment across teams, and reduces friction in execution.
 Below is a practical framework for structuring these key work items in your task management system.

 ---